 Children’s Books about Perseverance and Determination

-These children’s books about perseverance show examples of how grit and determination are the ability to push through challenges and give things another go in the face of setbacks.
+These children’s books about perseverance show examples of how grit and determination can push through challenges and give things another go in the face of setbacks.

 Grit, determination and perseverance are the ability to push through challenges.
 The key to perseverance is motivation, positivity and the courage to see things through to completion no matter the setbacks.

-Questions to Use With Children’s Books about Perseverance
+Questions to Pair With Children’s Books about Perseverance

 - When have you shown perseverance?